 Shrimp and Cheese Grits Recipe Best Brunch Entertaining Recipe

 Shrimp and Cheese Grits recipe with Peppers is one of my favorite shrimp and grits recipes to entertain with and to prepare a wonderful, stress-free brunch for holidays, graduations, family gatherings or for my breakfast.
 There can be a lot going on during the end of the school-year, so keep the celebration simple with my delectable yet easy Shrimp and Cheese Grits recipe with Peppers from my arthritis cookbook.
-Since May is National Arthritis Month, I wanted to highlight delicious recipes to help fight inflammation or really just a healthier diet.
+Since May is National Arthritis Month, I highlighted delicious recipes to help fight inflammation or really just a healthier diet.
 This mouthwatering shrimp grits recipe will entice your taste buds and impress your guests.
 And don’t worry, no one ever said brunch meant spending an entire morning in the kitchen.
 After all, the purpose of brunch is to sit down and delight in your company.

 If you’re a Cheese Grits fan, you’ll love the addition of assorted peppers to your basic shrimp and cheese grits recipe